National Response Team (NRT) Member Roles and Responsibilities

 EPA personnel chair the NRT and co-chair all Regional Response Teams (RRTs).
 EPA provides On-Scene Coordinators (OSCs), scientific support coordinators for inland spills, and Remedial Project Managers for hazardous waste remedial actions under Superfund.
 EPA funds the Environmental Response Team (ERT), which is dispatched at the OSC's request to any response episode exceeding available regional resources.
 The ERT can provide support for site assessments, health and safety issues, action plan development, and contamination monitoring.
-EPA also provied legal expertise to interpret environmental statutes.
+EPA also provided legal expertise to interpret environmental statutes.

 U.S. Coast Guard

-An agency of the U.S. Department of Transportation, the U.S. Coast Guard serves as Vice Chair for the NRT.
+An agency of the U.S. Department of Homeland Security, the U.S. Coast Guard serves as Vice Chair for the NRT.
 U.S. Coast Guard provides OSCs for coastal zones and co-chairs all RRTs.
 24 hour-a-day staffed facilities in 46 "Captain of the Port Zones" are maintained by the U.S. Coast Guard, for command, control, and surveillance of releases in coastal waters.
 The U.S. Coast Guard manages the National Response Center and maintains a National Strike Force, which is specially trained and equipped to respond to major marine pollution incidents.
 The U.S. Coast Guard's Strike Teams are based on the Pacific and Gulf Coasts.

 The U.S. Commandant of the Coast Guard also serves as fund manager for the Oil Spill Liability Trust Fund (OSLTF) set up under the Clean Water Act.
 The National Pollution Funds Center (NPFC) manages funds for the Oil Spill Liability Trust Fund (OSLTF) and is an independent unit of the U.S. Coast Guard.
 In addition, the U.S. Coast Guard District Response Group (DRG) provides a framework for the Coast Guard districts to organize their response operations.
 The DRG consists of all Coast Guard units, personnel and equipment within a district's boundary, all pre-positioned response equipment strategically located in the district, and the District Response Advisory Team.